KiranKumar4024/DAA/README.md

 RollNo:202101072
 Department:Computer Science and Engineering
 III-CSE-B
-This git is  my progress on training and placement program (Data Structure and Algorithms )
+This repository is  my progress on training and placement program (Data Structure and Algorithms )